-A good leader doesn’t have to bark orders to get good work from their team
+A good leader doesn’t have to bark orders to get good work from their team.

-There was a time when most business executives had previous service in the military.
+There was a time when more than half business executives had previous military service.
 Broadly speaking, that was good news for their companies.
-A study by the Kellogg School of Management at Northwestern University found that firms run by CEOs with military experienceâ€¨ perform better than those run by CEOs without military experience.
+A study by the Kellogg School of Management at Northwestern University found that in 1980 59% of the CEOs of large, publicly held corporations had served in the military.
+By 2013 that number had dropped to 6.2%.
+Kellog’s study also found that firms run by CEOs with military experience perform better than their non-veteran counterparts.

 Cracking the whip yields only short-term results and even children often get resentful when the only reason for doing something is, “Because I said so.”
 The days of command-and-control leadership are over!

-All the way back in 1879, Gen. John Schofield told the graduating class at West Point that, “The discipline which makes the soldiers of a free country reliable in battle is not to be gained by harsh or tyrannical treatment.
+All the way back in 1879, General John Schofield told the graduating class at West Point that, “The discipline which makes the soldiers of a free country reliable in battle is not to be gained by harsh or tyrannical treatment.
 On the contrary, such treatment is far more likely to destroy than to make an army.
 It is possible to impart instruction and give commands in such a manner and such a tone of voice as to inspire in the soldier no feeling, but an intense desire to obey, while the opposite manner and tone of voice cannot fail to excite strong resentment and a desire to disobey.
 The one mode or other of dealing with subordinates springs from a corresponding spirit in the breast of the commander.
 He who feels the respect which is due to others cannot fail to inspire in them respect for himself.
-While he who feels, and hence manifests, disrespect towards others, especially his subordinates, cannot fail to inspire hatred against himself.
+While he who feels, and hence manifests, disrespect towards others, especially his subordinates, cannot fail to inspire hatred against himself.”